Electroweak Constraints from the COHERENT Experiment: Results

-For the individual coefficients $a_i$ in \eqref{eq:Lagrangian}, a comparison of bounds obtained mostly from the LEP experiments and those one will be able to extract from the future COHERENT data is presented in Table~\ref{table:bounds}.
+For the individual coefficients $a_i$ in \eqref{eq:Lagrangian}, a comparison of bounds obtained by a global fit to low-energy and collider experiments obtained in \cite{Falkowski:2017pss} and those one will be able to extract from the future COHERENT data is presented in Table~\ref{table:bounds}.
+In the table below as well as in the figure later in this section we have used the bounds in \cite{Falkowski:2017pss} in the flavor symmetric case.

 While none of the individual bounds from COHERENT are obviously more stringent than the existing ones, two points are apparent.
 First, when the bounds on a coefficient are comparable between the two columns in Table~\ref{table:bounds}, for example on $a_{lq}^s$ or $a_{lu}$, combining the COHERENT data with all the other precision electroweak data will improve the bounds.
 Second, the bounds on the individual coefficients are not the whole story.
 It is the combined fit to all the coefficients together, or in other words to arbitrary linear combinations of the coefficients, that is useful in constraining new physics~\cite{Han:2004az,Skiba:2010xn}.
 In the space of $n$ operator coefficients it is the $n$-dimensional ellipsoid that encodes the full experimental information.